What Does it Take to Be a Chef or Head Cook?

-In the United States, there were 146,500 jobs for Chef or Head Cook in 2016.
+There were about 146,500 jobs for Chef or Head Cook in 2016 (in the United States).
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 14,100 new jobs for Chef or Head Cook by 2026.
-Due to new job openings and attrition, there will be an average of 20,300 job openings in this field each year.
+There will be an estimated 20,300 positions for Chef per year.

 The states with the most job growth for Chef are Utah, Arizona, and Washington.
 Watch out if you plan on working in West Virginia, Maine, or Vermont.
 These states have the worst job growth for this type of profession.